 What’s next for hemp in the US?

-As of this writing in August 2018, states like New York and New Jersey are taking steps toward legalizing cannabis for adult use.
+As of this writing, states like New York and New Jersey are taking steps toward legalizing cannabis for adult use.
 Still more states, such as Oklahoma and Ohio are implementing new medical cannabis laws.

 A new Farm Bill is making its way through Congress.
 If all goes well, a vote on the final bill will take place before the end of 2019.
 The current version of the bill contains provisions that will make it easier for farmers to grow hemp.